 ECG is done for all patients.
-The ECG may reveal arrhythmia, a conduction abnormality, ventricular hypertrophy, pre-excitation, QT prolongation, pacemaker malfunction, myocardial ischemia, or MI.
-If there are no clinical clues, measuring cardiac markers and obtaining serial ECGs to rule out MI in older patients plus ECG monitoring for at least 24 h are prudent.
+The ECG may reveal arrhythmia, a conduction abnormality, ventricular hypertrophy, pre-excitation, QT prolongation, pacemaker malfunction, myocardial ischemia, or myocardial infarction.
+If there are no clinical clues, measuring cardiac markers and obtaining serial ECGs to rule out MI in older patients plus ECG monitoring for at least 24 hours are prudent.
 Any detected arrhythmia must be associated with altered consciousness in order to be implicated as the cause, but most patients do not experience syncope during monitoring.
 On the other hand, the presence of symptoms in the absence of rhythm disturbance helps rule out a cardiac cause.
 An event recorder may be useful if warning symptoms precede syncope.
-A signal-averaged ECG may identify predisposition to ventricular arrhythmias in patients with ischemic heart disease or in post-MI patients.
-If syncopal episodes are infrequent (eg, < 1/mo), an implantable loop recorder can be used for longer term recording.
+A signal-averaged ECG may identify predisposition to ventricular arrhythmias in patients with ischemic heart disease or in post-myocardial infarction patients.
+If syncopal episodes are infrequent (eg, < 1/month), an implantable loop recorder can be used for longer term recording.

 Pulse oximetry should be done during or immediately after an episode to identify hypoxemia (which may indicate pulmonary embolism).
 If hypoxemia is present, CT or a lung scan is indicated to rule out pulmonary embolism.

 Laboratory tests are done based on clinical suspicion; reflexively obtained laboratory panels are of little use.
 However, all females of childbearing age should have a pregnancy test.
-Hct is measured if anemia is suspected.
+Hematocrit is measured if anemia is suspected.
 Electrolytes are measured only if an abnormality is clinically suspected (eg, by symptoms or drug use).
-Serum troponin is measured if acute MI is suspected.
+Serum troponin is measured if acute myocardial infarction is suspected.

-Echocardiography is indicated for patients with exercise-induced syncope, cardiac murmurs, or suspected intracardiac tumors (eg, those with positional syncope).
+Echocardiography Echocardiography This photo shows a patient having echocardiography.
+This image shows all 4 cardiac chambers and the tricupsid and mitral valves.
+Echocardiography uses ultrasound waves to produce an image of... read more is indicated for patients with clinically unexplained syncope, exercise-induced syncope, cardiac murmurs, or suspected intracardiac tumors (eg, those with positional syncope).

-Tilt table testing may be done if history and physical examination indicate vasodepressor or other reflex-induced syncope.
+Tilt table testing Tilt Table Testing Tilt table testing is used to evaluate syncope in Younger, apparently healthy patients Elderly patients when cardiac and other tests have not provided a diagnosis Tilt table testing produces... read more may be done if history and physical examination indicate vasodepressor or other reflex-induced syncope.
 It is also used to evaluate exercise-induced syncope if echocardiography or exercise stress testing is negative.

-Stress testing (exercise or pharmacologic) is done when intermittent myocardial ischemia is suspected.
+Stress testing Stress Testing In stress testing, the heart is monitored by electrocardiography (ECG) and often imaging studies during an induced episode of increased cardiac demand so that ischemic areas potentially at risk... read more (exercise or pharmacologic) is done when intermittent myocardial ischemia is suspected.
 It is often done for patients with exercise-induced symptoms.